dbt-labs/docs.getdbt.com/website/docs/docs/supported-databases/profile-oracle.md

 <Callout type="info" title="Community contributed plugin">

 This is a Community Contributed plugin for dbt.
-If you're interested in contributing, check out the source code for each repository [dbt-sqlserver](https://github.com/mikaelene/dbt-sqlserver), [dbt-mssql](https://github.com/jacobm001/dbt-mssql).
+If you're interested in contributing, check out the source code [dbt-oracle](https://github.com/techindicium/dbt-oracle)

 </Callout>